 Open a command prompt and go to the

-<PRODUCT_HOME>/bindirectory, where we store the
+<PRODUCT_HOME>/bindirectory, where we stored the

-ciphertool.shscript using the command prompt as shown below:
+ciphertool.shscript using the command prompt as shown below.

-The Cipher Tool reads the alias values and their corresponding plain text passwords from the
+Note The Cipher Tool reads the alias values and their corresponding plain text passwords from the

-cipher-text.propertiesfile for an alias, the user needs to provide it through the command-line.
+cipher-text.propertiesfile for a corresponding alias, the user needs to provide it through the command-line.
 Check whether the alias is a known password alias in Carbon configurations.
 If the tool modifies the configuration element and file, you must replace the configuration element with the alias name.
 Define a Secret Callback in the configuration file and add proper name spaces for defining the Secure Vault.